MOONLAPSED/ele/README.md

 Protocols differ because they enable direct two-way data exchange between known endpoints.
 The kernel and Python runtime would use a protocol for synchronous request-response style IPC.
 A broker could later subscribe to their requests/responses for additional distribution/persistence.

+### monitoring, error-checking
+> Define a protocol specifying the byte-level serialization format
+> Broker function on Python side packs data into bytes per protocol
+> Kernel function unpacks bytes back into native data types
+> Async I/O via select()/pipe for non-blocking transfer
+> Logging utils see raw bytes for protocol verification

+### ele-sql

+The binary encoding standard such that bytes can be cat together chronologically (either real time, or 'fake' t=time) to form a single BLOB.

+> Individual cells are BLOBs which are cat together chronologically to form a single UFX object which is like a superposition of UFS objects, BYTES, states, and NLP vector embeddings

+> CELLs automatically (tick-based chrono-queue which ensures chrono-ordering) write to the sql db, until the end of the db is reached at which point the next CELL overwrites the zeroth and continues rewriting from there.

 ``` # 't' is a timestamp-type of .ufs object which is a 32-bit integer cat onto the frame of the BLOB
 <runtime operations>